 Let’s start with the obvious.

-There is no typical day for a Chief Technology Officer, just as there is no typical role for a Chief Technology Officer.
+There is no typical day for a chief technology officer, just as there are no typical CTO roles.

-So we’ve focused this article around some of the daily issues that can typically emerge in this key leadership role, particularly for a CTO working dealing with the business goals and technological needs of an early stage and fast growth company.
+So I’ve focused this article on some of the daily issues that commonly emerge in this key leadership role, particularly for a CTO dealing with the business goals and technological needs of an early-stage tech startup and fast-growth company.

 If you’re in a similar role, some of this may chime with you.

-If not, I hope it’s an interesting peek with relevant information about like at the CTO coalface.
+If not, I hope it’s an interesting and informative peek at life at the CTO coalface.

-1st thing on my daily to do list check no disasters have happened overnight and in order of priority;
+First thing on my daily to-do list: check no disasters have happened overnight.
+In order of priority:

-Then it’s off to the proverbial water cooler (online these days) and some of the small talk that is necessary and valuable to oil the wheels within a small team and business.
-It also enables me to get more of a deep understanding of colleagues, even though it doesn’t always feel a natural part of my job description.
+Then it’s off to the proverbial water cooler (online these days) for some of the valuable small talk that oils the wheels within a team.
+It enables me to get more of an understanding of colleagues, even though it doesn’t always feel like a natural part of my job description.

-Here at CTO Academy HQ, our recent small talk generally circulates around reports of lockdown from our distributed team, knee injuries (we’re of a certain age) and the latest crazy marketing idea emerging from the chief executive.
-Working in a start up is very, very different to large companies, where everyone is close to the action and to the demands.
+Here at CTO Academy HQ, our recent small talk generally circulates around reports from our distributed team, knee problems (we’re of a certain age) and the latest crazy marketing idea emerging from the chief executive.
+Working in a startup is very, very different to large companies, where everyone is close to the action.

 Then it’s back into the mix.

 If the team is larger, then let the scrum master run the meeting.
-You may choose not to attend all meetings but I find it useful to attend at least one a week.
-As an observer, I try keep my mouth shut unless I need to correct any major issues or misconception about wider strategy.
+You may choose not to attend all meetings, but I find it useful to attend at least one a week.
+As an observer, I try to keep my mouth shut unless I need to correct any major issues or talk about wider strategy.

 Both of us are busy and it’s more likely to be a couple of words whilst making the coffee.
-Generally an opportunity to update with salient facts and anything that is crucial to the CEO and their current priorities.
+Generally, this provides an opportunity to update with salient facts and anything that is crucial to the CEO and their current priorities.
 Really important to keep them abreast of any major technical and/or strategic changes emerging on the horizon.

-Remember also, that your happiness and success as CTO will often be heavily dependent on how functional your relationship is with the CEO and to be blunt, you’re likely to be very different personalities so it often needs work.
+Remember, also, that your happiness and success as CTO will often be heavily dependent on how functional your relationship is with the CEO.
+To be blunt, you’re likely to be very different personalities so it often needs work.

-In them olden days, it was rare for the CTO and/or tech team to get their hands dirty with those pesky customers.
-Now it’s increasingly common that the tech team get direct market feedback to the problems they are solving and kit they are building.
+In them olden days, it was rare for the tech leader and/or the team to get their hands dirty with those pesky customers.
+Now it’s increasingly common that the team gets direct market feedback on the problems they are tackling and the kit they are building.

-I was once at a company where we did an analysis of the support calls and it turned out that 40% were password reset.
+I was once at a company where we analysed the support calls and it turned out that 40 per cent were password resets.
 The user password reset was not working but the admin side was.
 No ticket had been reported.
-We fixed quickly and suddenly support had nothing to do!
+We fixed it quickly and suddenly support had nothing to do!

-Then, with something of a heavy heart, it’s across to sales to find out what mythical version of software they have sold and promised to customers today.
+Next, and with something of a heavy heart, it’s across to sales to find out what mythical version of the software they have promised to customers today.

-It’s always entertaining how their one dimensional brains come up with such imaginative ideas for products, particularly when you realise they are still trying to remember their password . for any sales director stumbling across this article, the password is normally your eldest name and their year of birth.
+It always amazes me that their one-dimensional brains come up with such imaginative ideas for products, particularly when you realise they are still trying to remember their passwords.
+(For any sales director stumbling across this article, the password is normally your eldest child’s name and their year of birth.)

-After messing up with the sales teams heads, it can be an event like a board meeting If the investor director is attending then it’s normally decent coffee and chocolate hob-nobs.
+After messing with the sales team’s heads, it’s on to a board meeting.
+If the investor director is attending, then we can look forward to decent coffee and Chocolate Hobnobs.
 Red carpet stuff.